 Grown by the UK’s largest producer of peppers, Salvatore Genovese, who has a seven-acre farm in Blunham, Bedfordshire.
-He seems to have made it his goal to produce hotter and hotter chilies.
+He seems to have made it his goal to produce hotter and hotter chilies, which includes the Komodo Dragon.
 Looking forward to his future work.

 The 7 Pot Brain Strain was created using selective breeding by grower David Capiello, who cultivated only those peppers with specific traits, eventually producing peppers that resembled tiny pocked brains.
 In terms of heat, they will truly strain your brain.

 7 Pot Barrackapore - 1,300,000 Scoville Heat Units (SHU).

 From the region of Barrackpore on the Caribbean Island of Trinidad.
 The Trinidad 7 Pot Barrackpore produces larger pods that most 7 pot varieties, with more wrinkles and longer pods.
 If you can get passed the heat, you'll enjoy a fruity flavor.